THeath15/Mission-to-Mars/README.md

   -  Flask-PyMongo 2.3.0
   -  Jupyter Notebook 6.1.4
   -  MongoDB 4.4.2
-  -  Numpy 1.19.3***
+  -  Numpy 1.19.3
   -  Pandas 1.1.4
   -  PyMongo 3.11.2
   -  Splinter 0.14.0
-  -  webdriver-manager 3.2.2
+  -  Webdriver-manager 3.2.2

 ## The webpage is mobile-responsive
-Changed everything to col-xs, which is the smallest option.
 Everything will scale up from the mobile phones size to the larger desktop sizes.

 ## Additional Bootstrap -  3 components are used to customize appearance of  the webpage
 Added jumbotron background color to orange #